FunckyFizz/PipxImport/README.md

 Pull requests welcome (and appreciated).

-This module is cross compatible with both Linux and Windows but has only been tested on one machine and currently the code needs modifying to import anything other than OpenCV.
+This module is cross compatible with both Linux and Windows but has only been tested on one machine for each OS and currently the code needs modifying to import anything other than OpenCV.

 To use this module put the file in the same directory as your script and type the command "from PipxImport import *"